-Notorious Youtuber NepentheZ published the clip below showing something apparently odd and hence suspicious: Four consecutive tackles, and every time it ended up with the opponent, who ended up scoring.
-Bad luck of scripting?
-We did the maths.
+Youtuber NepentheZ published the clip below showing something apparently odd and suspicious: Four consecutive tackles, every ending up with the opponent who scored in the end.
+Was this bad luck or scripting?
+We gave it a check.

 The video clip in question can be seen below: